yast/y2r/spec/y2r_spec.md

 ### Arithmetic Operators

-Y2R translates YCP arithmetic operators as calls of methods in the `YCP::Ops` module that implement their behavior.
+Y2R translates YCP arithmetic operators as calls of methods in the `Yast::Ops` module that implement their behavior.
 Equivalent Ruby operators can't be used because their behavior differs from the behavior of YCP operators in some cases.